pondermatic/kb-support/readme.txt

 = 1.4.2 =

 **DATE 2020**
+* **Bug**: Admin bar ticket count was not being displayed for non-agents.
+PHP warning may have been displayed
 * **Tweak**: Only display the `Send Closure Email` option on the edit ticket screen
 * **Tweak**: Removed the bulk actions drop down menus from the tickets list screen
 * **Tweak**: Force the Closed status link to display last in the ticket status views